Want to do good in your community and get a regular furry-friend fix? Become a volunteer at the Dumb Friends League!

 Since community service volunteers do not go through our full volunteer-training process, they have no direct interaction with the pets at our shelters.
 However, there are many other important ways to help homeless pets in our care.
 Community service volunteers assist with administrative and custodial duties, such as washing pet carriers, doing laundry (we go through lots of bedding and towels!) and helping with mailing projects.

 Please note that to perform community service for school, you must be at least 16 years old.
-To perform court-ordered community service, we ONLY accept the following charges: gambling, truancy, MIP (alcohol), DUI (alcohol), DWAI (alcohol), prostitution, and traffic violations.
+To perform court-ordered community service, we ONLY accept the following charges: gambling, truancy, MIP (alcohol), DUI (alcohol), DWAI (alcohol), and traffic violations.

 Volunteer at Furry Scurry or Wag 'n Trail